mbmohib/mohib.me/contents/posts/improve-ux-by-logging-out-from-other-tabs.md

 ---
 path: 'improve-ux-by-logging-out-from-other-tabs'
 date: '2022-01-18'
+updatedAt: '2022-01-18'
 title: 'Improve UX by logging out from other tabs'
-featuredImage: sync.jpg
+featuredImage: ../images/sync.jpg
 isFeatured: true
-topic: UX, React
+topics: ['UX', 'React']
 ---

-We love single page application, It offers a much better user experience (UX).
+We love the single-page application, It offers a much better user experience (UX).
+It also brings some new challenges like when the user opens multiple tabs and log out from one tab, then another tab should also be logged out.
+But often we see other tabs that seem logged in and the user tries to interact with it.
-It also bring some new challenges like when user open multiple tab and logout from one tab, other tab should also be logged out.
-But often we see other tabs seems authenticated and user try to interact with, sometimes write/change content.
-Then when they do any api related action like save or publish the api return `401` and it all leads to a bad user experience.
+Then when they do any API-related action like save or publish, then the API return `401` and logged them out.
+It all leads to a bad user experience.

 We can solve this problem using `storage` event.

-** This tutorial is written on `React` but the knowledge can be implemented in other app too. **
+** This tutorial is written on `React` but the knowledge can be implemented in other framework too. **

 ## Set data to `localStorage` when user logout

 First we need to push some data to `localStorage` every time user perform logout.
-The key can be anything, just the value needs to be updated.
+The key can be anything, and the value needs to be updated.

 ```javascript
 window.localStorage.setItem('logout', Date.now().toString());